wdi-sg/recipe-keeper/README.md

 #### Further
 CSS Part 2.5:

-Make your layout styles mobile-first and responsive.
+Make your layout styles mobile-first and responsive.☑

 #### Further
 CSS Part 3:

 Add more layout.
-Add a header/navbar and footer to every page.
+Add a header/navbar and footer to every page.☑

 Add special layout and CSS to the landing page `/`☑